tpeterson17/Ledger-Activity/Lesson-Plan.md

 ```

-Intellisense will likely prompt for an import.
+Your IDE will likely prompt for an import.
 Be sure the following import is the one that you're taking:

 ```java
 import org.hibernate.annotations.SQLDelete;